 The World Boxing Council has released important information regarding ‘The Prichard Colon Rule’ over rabbit punching dangers.

-WBC chiefs are urging Referees to be much more vigilant and more strictly apply the rules concerning rabbit punches, which are putting boxers’ lives in very grave danger.
+WBC chiefs are urging Referees to be more vigilant and more strictly apply the rules concerning rabbit punches, which are putting boxers’ lives in grave danger.

 A recent incident in the Dominican Republic landed boxer Tomas “Gusano” Rojas in hospital after his opponent Ranfis Encarnacion hit him with a rabbit punch.
 Rojas collapsed and had convulsions in the ring.
 He was rushed to the hospital and mercifully seemed to have recovered.
 The Referee deducted two points from the offending fighter and then disqualified him.

 A rabbit punch is terribly dangerous because the lower area of the neck, which is called the Medulla Oblongata, is where the spine connects to the brainstem.
 Punching to this area is strictly forbidden because it can lead to paralysis and catastrophic brain damage.

 In 2015 boxer Prichard Colon suffered terrible and permanent injuries in a fight against Terrell Williams due to rabbit punches.
 He could not answer the bell for the tenth round, collapsed, had a brain bleed, and went into a coma for two hundred and twenty-one days.

 Although Prichard survived, his injuries are exceptionally severe and permanent.
 Prichard will never be the same again.
 He is learning how to communicate via a computer.

 Rabbit punches are a savage throwback to another era, where serious fouls were mistakenly and wrongly considered part of Boxing’s so-called freeform rough and tumble.
 This included deliberate head butting, thumbing, lacing, heeling, palming, pinching, kneeing, and biting.
 While many of these foul practices have been stamped out, rabbit punching persists.